CISecurity/OptimusAPI/endpoints/list-benchmarks.rst

 	* - benchmarkStatus
 	  - The current benchmark status value and date it was applied
 	* - assessmentStatus
 	  - The benchmark assessment status value.
 Indicates whether the benchmark is Manual (prose-only, with no Artifacts) or Automated (contains at least one Artifact).
 Manual benchmark available formats include JSON, YAML, AND XCCDF+AE.
-Automated benchamrk available formats include JSON, YAML, XCCDF+AE, SCAP, and DATASTREAM.
+Automated benchmark available formats include JSON, YAML, XCCDF+AE, SCAP, and DATASTREAM.
 	* - availableFormats
 	  - A JSON array containing the available download formats, such as "SCAP", "YAML", "JSON", "XCCDFPLUSAE", and/or "DATASTREAM"
 	* - profile